MicrosoftDocs/windows-itpro-docs/windows/manage/appv-for-windows.md

 - [Viewing App-V Server Publishing Metadata](appv-viewing-appv-server-publishing-metadata.md)
 - [Running a Locally Installed Application Inside a Virtual Environment with Virtualized Applications](appv-running-locally-installed-applications-inside-a-virtual-environment.md)

-### Have a suggestion for App-V?
+## Have a suggestion for App-V?

-Add or vote on suggestions [here](http://appv.uservoice.com/forums/280448-microsoft-application-virtualization).
-For App-V issues, use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=mdopappv).
+Add or vote on suggestions on the [Application Virtualization feedback site](http://appv.uservoice.com/forums/280448-microsoft-application-virtualization).<br>For App-V issues, use the [App-V TechNet Forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=mdopappv).